cryptoautotrader-ai/cryptoautotrader-ai.github.io/README.md

 ## Features

-* **UPDATED**: New test mode is added to only test the prediction API – no trades would be made.
-Suitable for LLM APIs (Pandas – not so much).
+* Test mode to only test the prediction API – no trades would be made (suitable for LLM APIs; Pandas – not so much)

 * LLM connection is through an API (any 'openai' library supported API's)

-* This script endlessly places buy and sell orders based on predictive modeling (with 'smart' calculations of price and amount, see function `prepare_order` of class `App` in module [run.py](run.py)):
+* This script endlessly places buy and sell orders based on predictive modeling (with calculations of price and amount, see function `prepare_order` of class `App` in module [run.py](run.py)):

   a.
 Price for 'BUY' orders is `((bid + ask) / 2) * (1 - parametrized premium)`,